Frequency divider: Regenerative

 A regenerative frequency divider, also known as a Miller frequency divider, mixes the input signal with the feedback signal from the mixer.

 The feedback signal is $f_{in}/2$.
 This produces sum and difference frequencies $f_{in}/2$, $3f_{in}/2$ at the output of the mixer.
-A low pass filter removes the higher frequency and the $f_{in}/2$ frequency is amplified and fed back into mixer.
+A low pass filter removes the higher frequency, and the $f_{in}/2$ frequency is amplified and fed back into the mixer.

 Injection-locked

-A free-running oscillator which has a small amount of a higher-frequency signal fed to it will tend to oscillate in step with the input signal.
+A free-running oscillator which has a small amount of a higher-frequency signal fed to it, will tend to oscillate in step with the input signal.
 Such frequency dividers were essential in the development of television.

 It operates similarly to an injection locked oscillator.
-In an injection locked frequency divider, the frequency of the input signal is a multiple (or fraction) of the free-running frequency of the oscillator.
-While these frequency dividers tend to be lower power than broadband static (or flip-flop based) frequency dividers, the drawback is their low locking range.
+In an injection-locked frequency divider, the frequency of the input signal is a multiple (or fraction) of the free-running frequency of the oscillator.
+While these frequency dividers tend to be lower power than broadband static (or flip-flop-based) frequency dividers, the drawback is their low locking range.
 The ILFD locking range is inversely proportional to the quality factor (Q) of the oscillator tank.
 In integrated circuit designs, this makes an ILFD sensitive to process variations.
 Care must be taken to ensure the tuning range of the driving circuit (for example, a voltage-controlled oscillator) must fall within the input locking range of the ILFD.

 Digital

 For power-of-2 integer division, a simple binary counter can be used, clocked by the input signal.
 The least-significant output bit alternates at 1/2 the rate of the input clock, the next bit at 1/4 the rate, the third bit at 1/8 the rate, etc. An arrangement of flipflops is a classic method for integer-n division.
-Such division is frequency and phase coherent to the source over environmental variations including temperature.
+Such division is frequency and phase coherent to the source over environmental variations, including temperature.
 The easiest configuration is a series where each flip-flop is a divide-by-2.
-For a series of three of these, such system would be a divide-by-8.
-By adding additional logic gates to the chain of flip flops, other division ratios can be obtained.
-Integrated circuit logic families can provide a single chip solution for some common division ratios.
+For a series of three of these, such a system would be a divide-by-8.
+By adding additional logic gates to the chain of flip-flops, other division ratios can be obtained.
+Integrated circuit logic families can provide a single-chip solution for some common division ratios.

 Another popular circuit to divide a digital signal by an even integer multiple is a Johnson counter.
 This is a type of shift register network that is clocked by the input signal.
 The last register's complemented output is fed back to the first register's input.
 The output signal is derived from one or more of the register outputs.
 For example, a divide-by-6 divider can be constructed with a 3-register Johnson counter.
 The six valid values of the counter are 000, 100, 110, 111, 011, and 001.
-This pattern repeats each time the network is clocked by the input signal.
-The output of each register is a f/6 square wave with 120° of phase shift between registers.
+This pattern repeats each time the input signal clocks the network.
+The output of each register is an f/6 square wave with 120° of phase shift between registers.
 Additional registers can be added to provide additional integer divisors.